wcko87/rabi-ribi-maps/maps/tower_of_bunny/index.md

 ### Tips
 - Don't rush.
 Stop and think through the jumps carefully before attempting them.
 Half the difficulty of this map is in figuring out the jumps.
 - If you can't figure out a jump, try doing it with quickdropping.
 If you're already quickdropping, try doing the jump without quickdropping.
-- Quickdrop airdash into airjump gives more distance than quickdrop airjump into airdash.
+- Quickdrop airdash -> airjump gives more distance than quickdrop airjump -> airdash.
+For maximum distance, do quickdrop -> airdash -> wait -> airjump.
+Don't buffer the airjump.
 - If you are playing on keyboard, don't walljump off left walls with both the left+right arrow keys held!
 This will disable your ability to quickdrop/wallkick until the next time you land on the ground!
+- When executing a double airdash, brushing over a surface resets your reverse walljump wiggle requirement.
+Thus, you need to do the wiggle *after* brushing over the surface, not before.

 ### Updates

+#### v1.11:
+- Fixed two small skips.

 #### v1.10:
 - Fixed wrong collision in one of the rooms.